Snake: Molting

 Snakes may shed four or five times a year, depending on the weather conditions, food supply, age of the snake, and other factors.
 It is theoretically possible to identify the snake from its cast skin if it is reasonably intact.
 Mythological associations of snakes with symbols of healing and medicine, as pictured in the Rod of Asclepius, are derivative of molting.

 One can attempt to identify the sex of a snake when the species is not distinctly sexually dimorphic by counting scales.
 The cloaca is probed and measured against the subcaudal scales.
-Counting scales determines whether a snake is a male or female, as the hemipenes of a male being probed is usually longer.
+Counting scales determines whether a snake is a male or female, as the hemipenis of a male being probed is usually longer.